stefanwalther/stefanwalther.io/content/blog/github-bad-guy/index.md

 Now we have 2017, the situation has changed dramatically.
 So, what happened?

-- Microsoft is starting to become cool, being the [Nr.
+- Microsoft is starting to b~ecome cool, being the [Nr.
 1 contributor in the Open Source world](http://www.businessinsider.de/microsoft-github-open-source-2016-9)
 - Microsoft and Google have swapped places: "[Microsoft is The New Google, Google is the Old Microsoft](https://www.forbes.com/sites/gordonkelly/2015/02/18/microsoft-google-swap/#767ef7223eb2)"
 - GitHub has become one of the major dependencies for every IT-company